mardenneubert/coursera-learning-how-to-learn/final-project-on-learning.md

 	- When we are about to do something that we would rather not do, we activate areas of our brain associated with pain
 	- Our brain then tries to avoid that negative feeling by directing our focus to something else more pleasant
 - Why is it bad?
-	- Procrastination takes away time that is precious and should be used to do or learn something more important
+	- Procrastination takes away time that is precious and should be used to do or learn something - learning is a bit by bit activity, so it demands time
-	- It also has similarities with drug addiction, in the way it tricks your brain to do something more pleasant
+	- It has similarities with drug addiction, in the way it tricks your brain to do something more pleasant
 	- Studies also show that the uncomfortable feeling that triggers procrastination usually goes away after we start working on the task

-- How can we avoid it?
-The Pomodoro Technique
+## How Can We Avoid Procrastination
+- First of all: it takes *a lot* of willpower - and willpower is a limited resource, so better use it only when absolutely necessary
+- Leverage the **power of habit**
+	- Habits are an energy saver; they allow us to start and follow an activity without wasting a lot of energy.
+They are composed by four parts and each of these can be tweaked to help avoid procrastination
+		1. Cue: the trigger that launch us into habit mode
+		2. Routine: the response your brain goes into after the cue
+		3. Reward: the result we expect after the completion of the routine
+		4. Belief: gives power to the habit, for instance the belief that you can put off your studies until late
+- Focus on **Process instead of Product**
+	- **Process** is the flow of activities related to some task
+	- **Product** is the final result of the task
+	- Focusing more on Product means to not worry about the final outcome and focus on starting the routine, get into the flow and relax
+- Use the Pomodoro Technique:
 	- When you are about to start a difficult task, one that needs attention, get rid of all distractions, set a timer to 25 minutes, and start working with focus for that time.
 	- After you finish your 25-minute stretch, reward yourself with something you like